 Discover the underwater world of whales, the dramatic story of whaling and its impact, and the maritime history of Southcoast Massachusetts at the New Bedford Whaling Museum – located in the heart of New Bedford Whaling National Historical Park.
 Marvel at five massive whale skeletons, the world’s largest ship model (Lagoda), and America’s longest painting.
-Explore whale science and conservation, learn how Yankee whalers sailed the seven seas, enjoy works by internationally known maritime artists, and have fun in the 3000 sq. ft. kids’ Casa dos Botes Discovery Center.
+Explore whale science and conservation, learn how Yankee whalers sailed the seven seas, enjoy works by internationally known maritime artists.

 EBT Card to Culture Program

 Show your Massachusetts Electronic Benefit Transfer (EBT) card and pay only $3 per person (adults and youth) for up to 6 people per EBT card.
 Children under 3 years are always free.
 The Museum does not process EBT.
 Cash or other payment must be provided for admission.
 This discount program is being offered in collaboration with the Massachusetts Cultural Council and the Executive Office of Health and Human Services’ Department of Transitional Assistance.

 Metered Street Parking

 Metered street parking is available throughout the central business district (downtown), curbside parking is available for hourly-metered parking.
 Free two-hour parking is available along Johnny Cake Hill.

 The Elm Street Garage is located one block north of the National Park Visitor Center (at North Second and William Streets) and two blocks from the Whaling Museum.
 Vehicle height limit: 6’3″.